stefanvuckovic/clojureproject/README.md

 0.05.

 ```
 Different factors were used for every movie attribute and with trial and error method, I came to factors that made sense and gave solid recommendations.
-For actors and directors, IMDB code is used as a term and not their names to avoid that different person with the same name is treated as a same person.
+For actors and directors, IMDB code is used as a term instead of person name to avoid that different person with the same name is treated as a same person.

 What I did not like is that I often received recommendations for movies that have the same name for a main character, but they are not really similar.
 That is why another iteration was needed to try to remove personal names from analysis.
 Person names were removed in preprocessing phase for TF-IDF algorithm.
 As predicted, this iteration really improved recommendation results.

-For many movies, length of collected descriptions were often insufficient, so recommendation algorithm could not give good results.
+For many movies, length of collected descriptions were insufficient for recommendation algorithm to give good results.
 Looking at the IMDB reviews, I came to the conclusion that these reviews were very informative when it comes to particular movie and it's content.
 I decided to include reviews in TF-IDF algorithm.
 Reviews were downloaded
 directly from IMDB site, stored in database and later used in recommendation algorithm.
 Reviews are very specific when it comes to certain words and phrases used, so some kind of stop-word list specific for reviews is used to filter these phrasis (for example word spoiler/spoilers).

 At this point, traditional TF-IDF approach with computing sparse matrix (with 99% of values being zero) wasn't good enough because matrix could not fit into memory.
 Custom approach is then used where data is stored into maps with term - tf-idf value as key/value pairs.

+In last iteration, cut off percentage is introduced.
+This parameter specifies percentage of most and least frequently occuring terms in a corpus that should be removed from corpus and further analysis.
+This is a configurable parameter whose value can be specified in a configuration file before application is started.
+Value "0" is also valid and in that case, no terms will be removed.

 After calculating TF-IDF weights, there is still one more step needed in order to compute recommendations.
 That step is actually calculating similarities between movies.
 For that purpose, Cosine similarity is used.
 Cosine similarity takes two vectors (of same size) and calculates similarity score.
-As a result from applying TF-IDF algorithm there is a vector of TF-IDF weights for every movie and these vectors are used to calculate similarity between each two movies.
+As a result from applying TF-IDF algorithm there is a vector of TF-IDF term weights for every movie and these vectors are used to calculate similarity between each two movies.
 Then, top 10 similar movies for each movie (with highest cosine similarity score) is retrieved and stored in MongoDB database.
 Cosine similarity computing algorithm is listed below.
 ```
 Cosine Similarity (d1, d2) =  Dot product(d1, d2) / ||d1|| * ||d2||